fpaul787/aws-certified-developer-notes/aws-fundamentals/EBS.md

 *Amazon EBS volumes* persist independently from the running life of an Amazon EC2 instance.
 After a volume is attached to an instance, use it like any other physical hard drive.

+It is a network drive(not physical).
+Uses the network to communicate the instance, so there might be some latency.

+#### Provisioned capacity
+* You get billed for all the provisioned capacity
+    * If you provision 1GB but use 500mb, you still get charged for 1GB

 Amazon EBS provides the following volume types, which differ in performance characteristics and price so that you can tailor your storage performance and cost to the needs of